Ronald Acuña Jr. Player Props: Braves vs. Astros

 Ronald Acuña Jr. At The Plate

-- Acuna has an OPS of .995, fueled by an OBP of .451 to go with a slugging percentage of .544.
-All three of those stats lead Atlanta hitters this season.
+- Acuna has an OPS of 1.007, fueled by an OBP of .448 to go with a slugging percentage of .560.
+All three of those stats are tops among Atlanta hitters this season.

-- Among qualified hitters, he ranks fourth in batting average, while his on-base percentage ranks fifth and he is 27th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks fourth, his on-base percentage ranks fourth, and he is 19th in the league in slugging.

-- Acuna has an RBI in six of 19 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in two contests.
+- Acuna has an RBI in six of 20 games this year, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in two contests.

+- In 13 of 20 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.